jrusbatch/compilify/README.md

 2. Select "Set StartUp Projects".
 3. Choose "Multiple startup projects".
 4. Set the "Action" for "Web" and "Worker" to "Start".

-## Contributing

-Please keep the master branch deployable at all times.
-It's recommended that all but the most minor changes be implemented in their own branch and merged back into master when complete.

-### Coding Guidelines
-* Use spaces, not tabs
-* Follow existing conventions
-* To make it easier to look at your code through the Github interface, wrap at column 80 when possible.
-Try not to go past 120.